Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Spin Dynamics and N eel Order Switching

-Although the Fig.\ref{fig4: spindynamics}(b) shows that the in-gap even torque alone can switch the order parameter, its magnitude $\approx 0.02 ea_0/\hbar$ is small compared to conventional metallic spin–orbit torques~\cite{Freimuth2014,Mahfouzi2018,Belashchenko2019,xue2020unconventional}, as also reflected in the chemical-potential dependence of the torkance [Fig.\ref{fig1: crystal}(a)].
-This motivates us to examine the angular dependence at conducting regime with $\mu=-0.5$ eV, where both even and odd contributions are present and amplified.
-The resulting torkance distribution [Fig.\ref{fig4: spindynamics}(c)] includes both components (individual results are provided in the Supplemental Materials) and reaches a peak magnitude $\approx 1.2 ea_0/\hbar$, nearly fifty times larger than the in-gap value and comparable to metallic systems~\cite{Xue2021}.
+Although Fig.~\ref{fig4: spindynamics}(b) shows that the in-gap even torque alone can switch the order parameter, its magnitude $\approx 0.02 ea_0/\hbar$ is small compared to conventional metallic spin–orbit torques~\cite{Freimuth2014,Mahfouzi2018,Belashchenko2019,xue2020unconventional}, as also reflected in the chemical-potential dependence of the torkance [Fig.~\ref{fig1: crystal}(a)].
+This motivates us to examine the angular dependence in the conducting regime with $\mu=-0.5$ eV, where both even and odd contributions are present and amplified.
+The resulting torkance distribution [Fig.~\ref{fig4: spindynamics}(c)] includes both components (individual results are provided in the Appendix~\ref{Appendix:coeffs}) and reaches a peak magnitude $\approx 1.2 ea_0/\hbar$, nearly fifty times larger than the in-gap value and comparable to metallic systems~\cite{Xue2021}.
 The angular pattern remains complex, with dominant dampinglike terms and a fixed point away from the equator.
-Corresponding spin dynamics [Fig.~\ref{fig4: spindynamics}(d)] reveal deterministic switching with a two-orders-of-magnitude smaller critical field, $2.32$ V/$\mu$m, and faster response.
-This enhanced performance arises from the larger torque amplitude and its predominantly dampinglike character (see Supplemental Materials for detailed VSH coefficients).
-Finally, we confirm that varying the LLG parameters ($K$, $H_{\rm E}$, and $\alpha$) primarily shifts the quantitative threshold field, while leaving the qualitative switching mechanism intact, underscoring the robustness of the effect.
-Together, these results demonstrate two distinct regimes for deterministic switching of the Néel order: (i) dissipationless in-gap torques, and (ii) metallic current-induced torques.
-Both mechanisms provide viable routes to manipulate the local Chern number and quasi-helical edge states trhough controlling magnetization.
+Corresponding spin dynamics [Fig.~\ref{fig4: spindynamics}(d)] reveal deterministic switching with a two-orders-of-magnitude reduction in critical field, $2.32$ V/$\mu$m (corresponding to $\sim 10^6$ A/cm$^2$ using reported $\sigma=300$~S/cm~\cite{Otrokov2019}), and faster response.

+This enhanced performance arises from the larger torque amplitude and its predominantly dampinglike character.
+In the insulating regime, the in-gap torkance is dominated by time-reversal-even fieldlike components, with comparatively smaller time-reversal even dampinglike terms.
+Upon doping, sizable dampinglike contributions (both time-reversal even and odd) appear and dominate the switching dynamics, correlating with the much reduced threshold field in Fig.~\ref{fig4: spindynamics}(d) (see Appendix~\ref{Appendix:coeffs} for the VSH decomposition and fitted coefficients).
+Finally, varying the LLG parameters ($K$, $H_{\rm E}$, and $\alpha$) primarily shifts the quantitative threshold field while leaving the qualitative switching mechanism intact, underscoring its robustness.
+Together, these results demonstrate two regimes for N\'eel switching: (i) dissipationless in-gap torques and (ii) metallic current-induced torques with reduced thresholds.
+N\'eel reversal correspondingly flips the layer-resolved Chern marker and reconfigures the spin texture of the gapped edge spectrum.